About Him

 • Physics-informed neural network artchitecture designs

-• Dimensionality reduction and reduced-order modeling
+• Surrogate and reduced-order modeling

 • Contact Details